journeyman33/k8s-resume-blog/content/post/week_three.md

 ## Step 12: Utilize ConfigMaps and Secrets
 ### Task: Securely manage the database connection string and feature toggles without hardcoding them in the application.

-I created 3 configuration files to store sensitive and non sensitive infomation used to connect to and populate the mysql database:
+I created 3 configuration files to store sensitive and non sensitive information used to connect to and populate the mysql database:

-> 1. mysql-cm-db-load-scipt.yaml - database content
+> 1. mysql-cm-db-load-script.yaml - database content
-> 2. mysql-cm.yaml - for the myaql host, port and database
+> 2. mysql-cm.yaml - for the mysql host, port and database
 > 3. mysql-secret.yaml - for the mysql user,password and root password.

 web-env-vars and mysql-secret were added to web deployment as a config map and a secret.